-The tiny anisotropic Heisenberg ferromagnet (rodlike) in the presence of propagating magnetic field wave has been studied by Monte Carlo simulation using Metropolis single spin flip algorithm.
-The direction of propagation of the magnetic wave has been considered here as the z-direction (which is easy anisotropy axis here).
-The z-component of the time averaged magnetisation over a complete cycle of the propagating field was found to assume nonzero value at any finite temperature, if the system is cooled down from high temperature.
-This acts as the order parameter of such nonequilibrium phase transition.
-This is an indication of nonequiulbrium phase transition.
-The transition temperature was found from the temperature variation of the variance of the component of the dynamic order parameter.
-The dynamic transition was found to occur at lower temperature for the higher value of the amplitude of the propagating magnetic field wave.
+The tiny anisotropic Heisenberg ferromagnet (rodlike) in the presence of propagating magnetic field wave has been studied by Monte Carlo simulation using Metropolis single spin-flip algorithm.
+The direction of propagation of the magnetic wave has been considered here as the z-direction (which is an easy anisotropy axis here).
+The z-component of the time-averaged magnetization over a complete cycle of the propagating field was found to assume nonzero value at any finite temperature if the system is cooled down from high temperature.
+This acts as the order parameter of such a nonequilibrium phase transition.
+This is an indication of the nonequilibrium phase transition.
+The transition temperature was found from the temperature dependence of the variance of the component of the dynamic order parameter.
+The dynamic transition was found to occur at a lower temperature for the higher value of the amplitude of the propagating magnetic field wave.
 A comprehensive phase boundary was drawn.
 The phase boundary does not show any significant deviation if the wavelength of the propagating wave changes.
-But a notable changes of the phase boundary was observed as the strength of anisotropy changes.
-The region of ordered phase was found to expand for stronger value of anisotropy.
+But notable changes of the phase boundary were observed as the strength of anisotropy changes.
+The region of the ordered phase was found to expand for a stronger value of anisotropy.

 The size dependence of the variance of the component of the dynamic order parameter shows the growth of dynamic correlation in the vicinity of the dynamic transition temperature.
 The size dependence of the transition temperature ($T_d$) does not show any significant changes within the domain of length of the nanorod considered in this study.